Dr Aisling McFall

 Tell us a little about yourself:

 I’m from Belfast but have lived in Glasgow since 2015 when I started my PhD programme.
-I live with my husband, toddler, and our cat Frasier but I’m trying to persuade him to get another cat or a dog!
+I live with my husband, toddler, and our two cats Frasier and Gina.
 I love baking, running and walking in the beautiful highlands of Scotland, but since my daughter came along she takes up a lot of my time.

 Tell us a fun fact about yourself: